-This dish is typically served with rice, a popular Persian side.
+You typically serve this with rice, a popular Persian side.
 Here you might serve steamed white rice, saffron rice or a more complex Persian rice dish with tahdig (a kind of crisp topping taken from the bottom of the pan).

 Fesenjan may not be as well known in the West, but I can completely understand why it’s so popular in Iranian culture.
 It’s hearty, comforting and with a deliciously different flavor that’s easy to enjoy.

 - Persian herb rice with fish (sabzi polow mahi)

 - Dolmeh (stuffed grape leaves)